quarkusio/quarkus-quickstarts/jta-quickstart/README.md

 # Quarkus guide: https://quarkus.io/guides/transaction

-This quickstart shows how to JTA transactions with core quarkus features like JAX-RS and async support.
+This quickstart shows how to use JTA transactions with core Quarkus features like JAX-RS and async support.
 It does not perform actual transactional work since there are other quickstarts and extensions for that (such as hibernate-orm, hibernate-reactive, agroal, etc).